 - What are your fees?

-- · Are there any fees for other doctors?
+- Are there any fees for other doctors?

-- Is there a Medicare rebate for this and how much is it?

 - Will I have any out-of-pocket costs?

 - Is your fee an estimate only?

 - Can I have an estimate of your fees in writing?

 - If the cost changes, when will you let me know?

 - What if I need a prosthesis/implant?

-- · Should I contact my health fund?
+- Should I contact my health fund?

-Remember: If you are unclear about the total costs of your treatment, ask your doctor and your health fund.
+Remember: If you are unclear about the total costs of your treatment ask your doctor and your health fund.